Bayesian Solution Uncertainty Quantification for Differential Equations: Updating prior beliefs for fixed but unknown ODE solution

 \subsection{Convergence}

-We now consider the rate at which the stochastic process with probability distribution (\ref{eqn:posterior_solution}) generated via Algorithm \ref{alg:ivpsolution} concentrates around the true solution.
+We now consider the rate at which the stochastic process with probability distribution (\ref{eqn:posterior_solution}) generated via Algorithm \ref{alg:ivpsolution} concentrates around the exact solution of (\ref{eqn:odeivp}).
+The rate of convergence is as fast as the reduction of local truncation error for the analogously sampled one-step explicit Euler method.
+Proof is provided in the Supplement D.2.

-\begin{thm} Consider a derivative function $f(\cdot,\cdot,\theta): [a, b] \times \mathbb{R}\to \mathbb{R}$ that is continuous in the first argument and Lipschitz continuous in the second argument.
-The stochastic process with probability distribution (\ref{eqn:posterior_solution}) obtained using Algorithm \ref{alg:ivpsolution} under a covariance kernel satisfying conditions (\ref{eqn:as1}) and (\ref{eqn:as2}) in Appendix \ref{sec:covarianceproperties}, converges in $L^1$ to the unique solution satisfying (\ref{eqn:IVPsystem}) at a rate proportional to the decrease in the maximum step size. \end{thm}
+\begin{thm} Consider a function $f(t,u(t)): [0,L] \times\mathbb{R} \to\mathbb {R}$ that is continuous in the first argument and Lipschitz continuous in the second argument.
+The stochastic process with probability distribution (\ref{eqn:posterior_solution}) obtained using Algorithm \ref{alg:ivpsolution} with $r_n(s) = 0, s\in[0,L]$ and a covariance kernel satisfying conditions (D.6) and (D.7) in Supplement D.3, converges in $L^1$ to the unique solution satisfying (\ref{eqn:odeivp}) as the maximum discretization grid step size, $h$, the length-scale, $\lambda$, and the prior variance, $\alpha^{-1}$, tend to zero.
+The rate of convergence is $O(h)$, proportional to the decrease in the maximum step size, $h$. \end{thm}

-The order of convergence is as fast as the reduction of truncation error for the analogously sampled one-step explicit Euler method.
-A proof of the above theorem is provided in the Appendix (Section \ref{sec:consistency}).